island-is/island.is/handbook/misc/application-system-org-requests.md

-# Guide: Enable Organisations to Make updat to an Application
+# Guide: Enable Organisations to Make update to an Application

 This document describes how you can go enable an orginization to interact with the application system.